In designing community gardens, social design comes first

 We have already said that this group management plan is best developed before the site plan—social design precedes the site design as a people-led, not a designer-led process.
 It is good to have management details in place so that you can get on with the process of finding land and creating a community garden.
 Then, you can focus on site development in the knowledge that you already have sound management and decision making processes in place.

-The community garden network’s organisational management plan does not have site specific content.
+The community garden network’s organisational management plan does not have site-specific content.
 If needed, that can be added after you obtain land.
-The management plan deals with social design… topics like how you will:
+The management plan deals with the social design… topics like how you will:

 - make decisions

 - structure it legally, such as an incorporated association with public liability insurance